-Recovery of the attached characterizing species, Chthamalus spp., limpets and algal turfs will depend on recolonization by larvae.
+Recovery of the attached characterizing species, Semibalanus balanoides and the algal turfs will depend on recolonization by larvae.
 Patella vulgata is mobile, but the ability to relocate depends on the shore type and roughness (as described below).
-All the characterizing animal species and others that are present, such as Mytilus edulis produce pelagic larvae.
+Most of the characterizing animal species, such as Mytilus edulis, produce pelagic larvae.
 As these are common, widespread species, where the footprint of the impact is relatively small, larval supply from adjacent populations should support recolonization.
 Where source populations are very distant due to regional impacts or habitat discontinuities, larval supply and recovery could be affected.
 Changes and recovery trajectories following the removal of key species are unpredictable and interactions between the key species may be positive or negative.
-Limpets may enhance barnacle settlement by removing algae from surfaces through grazing (Hawkins, 1983) or by depositing pedal mucus trails that attract barnacle larvae (Holmes et al., 2005), or they may crush and displace newly settled individuals (Safriel et al., 1994).
+Limpets and littorinids may enhance barnacle settlement by grazing and removing algae (Hawkins, 1983) or by depositing pedal mucus trails that attract barnacle larvae (Holmes et al., 2005).
+Barnacles and small clumps of Mytilus edulis may enhance survival of small limpets by moderating environmental stresses but they may also have negative effects on recruitment by occupying space and by limiting access to grazing areas (Lewis & Bowman (1975).
+Dense coverings of mussels and fucoids, however, inhibit settlement of larvae through competition for space or prevention of settlement (Lewis & Bowman, 1975).
+Limpets may also crush and displace newly settled individuals (Safriel et al., 1994).
 Barnacles may enhance survival of small limpets by moderating environmental stresses but they may also have negative effects on recruitment by occupying space and by limiting access to grazing areas.
 On the wave exposed shores that this biotope occurs on, grazing may limit initial settlement of macroalgae but wave action will limit the presence of adults and larger species through, breakage and drag effects leading to loss.
-Mrowicki et al. (2014) found that limpet and barnacle removal allowed ephemeral and fucoid macroalgae to establish on sheltered and wave exposed shores in Ireland.
+Mrowicki et al., (2014) found that limpet and barnacle removal allowed ephemeral and fucoid macroalgae to establish on sheltered and wave exposed shores in Ireland.
 Unlike the animal species macroalgae have short dispersal distances, over tens of metres (Dudgeon et al., 2001) and therefore recovery will require the presence of adults.